 - 1/2 cup ice cubes (or enough to make it super cold!)

-- 1/2 cup plus 2 tablespoons organic full fat coconut milk, placed in freezer for at least 5 hours (see notes below)
+- 1/2 cup plus 2 tablespoons organic full fat coconut milk (placed in freezer for at least 5 hours (*see notes below))

 - 2 tablespoons pure maple syrup, swap for honey for SCD

 - 1 tablespoon

-- 1 frozen banana, cut into bite-sized pieces
+- 1 frozen banana (cut into bite-sized pieces)

-- 1/2 teaspoon cinnamon
+- ½ teaspoon cinnamon

 - 2 teaspoons pure vanilla extract

-- 1 teaspoon nutmeg
+- 1 teaspoon nutmeg, omit for AIP

 - 1/2 teaspoon cloves